xyzzy/xyzzy.github.io/index.md

 image: assets/xyzzy-209x209.jpg
 ---

-Combining the best of many worlds.
+Combining the best of many worlds with a high dose of out-of-the-box thinking.

-Educated in both software and hardware, with a close relationship to bare metal, seamless ranging from FPGA to the stuff you fill find in the showcase.
+Educated in both software and hardware, with a close relationship to bare metal, distributed, and high performance.
+Seamless ranging from FPGA to the stuff you will find in the showcase.

 Currently working on fractal logic and computing, together with support projects found on [RockingShip](https://RockingShip.github.io).